surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

  **2.** Choose chart type **Horizontal** from given drop-down list compare the data using horizontal chart.

-- **Stacked** Series of values are added on the Y-axis by displaying  each consecutive values above the last.
+- **Stacked (Data)** Series of values are added on the Y-axis by displaying  each consecutive values above the last.

-- **100% Stacked**  Series of values are presented as percentages stacked on the y-axis, where all values add up to 100%.
+- **100% Stacked (Data)**  Series of values are presented as percentages stacked on the y-axis, where all values add up to 100%.

  ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/c21c91b0c8f9e243362fbefc44279936c6021d12/images/bar_chart.png)